 I am a chemical engineer in the chemical informatics research group at the National Institute of Standards and Technology (NIST).
-As technology grows ever more complex in the modern era, so-called “soft matter” systems play an increasingly important role at the heart of many technologies.
+As technology grows ever more complex in the modern era, so-called “soft matter” systems play an increasingly important role at the heart of many technologies and across a plethora of scientific disciplines.
 My background is in computational thermodynamics and my research at NIST focuses on three principal areas, each broadly aimed at addressing certain challenges which arise from attempts at understanding, modeling, and predicting the behavior of soft matter systems:

-For instance, some of my projects at NIST focus on using computer simulations and machine learning to understand the directed assembly of DNA-grafted colloids, multicomponent fluid adsorption in flexible materials, and developing efficient "extrapolation" methodologies for simulations and data analysis.
-For research openings and opportunities, please email me at nathan.mahynski [at] nist.gov (Subject: Research%20Inquiry) .
+A more detailed description of selected topics can be found below.
+For instance, using computer simulations and machine learning to understand the directed assembly of DNA-grafted colloids, multicomponent fluid adsorption in flexible materials, and developing efficient "extrapolation" methodologies for simulations and data analysis.
+For research openings and opportunities, please email me at firstname.lastname@example.org.
+Currently available positions include:

 Globally ordered colloidal crystal lattices have broad utility in a wide range of optical and catalytic devices, for example, as photonic band gap materials.
 However, the self-assembly of stereospecific structures is often confounded by polymorphism.
 Small free-energy differences often characterize ensembles of different structures, making it difficult to produce a single morphology at will.
 Current techniques to handle this problem adopt one of two approaches: that of the "top-down" or "bottom-up" methodology, whereby structures are engineered starting from the largest or smallest relevant length scales, respectively.
-However, recently my work has focused on developing a new methodology for controlling colloidal crystal assembly and polymorphism using external structure-directing agents and symmetry-based computational algorithms.
+However, recently our work has focused on developing a new methodology for controlling colloidal crystal assembly and polymorphism using external structure-directing agents and symmetry-based computational algorithms.
 To this end, special attention has been paid to designing algorithms for predicting crystal polymorphism and the relative stability of multicomponent colloidal mixtures.
+Click the image below, or the links at the bottom of the page to see some recent publications.

 With the advent of the fourth paradigm of science ("big data"), data-intensive, if not data-driven, approaches are proving to be novel, effective tools for scientific inquiry.
 In contrast to the previous paradigm ("computational"), for many areas of research, data-driven approaches rely less on small amounts of very accurate data in favor of larger amounts of "reasonably accurate" data to learn things about the natural world.
 In the field of chemical thermodynamics, a large body of work has emerged over the past half century describing highly accurate, but often computationally intensive, simulation tools for investigating the thermodynamic behavior of fluids.
 Central to this is the focus on increasingly complex schemes to provide more accurate calculations regardless of the expense.
 Such solutions do not scale well when trying to investigate a wide range of systems or cases.
 My work focuses on revisiting early ideas from the field of statistical mechanics, and developing some new ones, to create fast, approximate methods that permit high-throughput, data-driven investigation of the thermodynamic properties of fluids, as well as predicting complex, alchemical transformations.